fractalwrench/simple-cooking-recipes/SHEPHERDS_PIE.md

 # Preparation

 1. Preheat the oven to 200C
-2. Peel the potatoes and halve any large potatoes
+2. Peel the potatoes and chop into small chunks
 3. Pick the thyme leaves
 4. Press the garlic cloves
 5. Finely chop the onion
 6. Prepare 1l of vegetable stock

-What are all the steps required to prepare the food?

 # Cooking